Grain Handling Facility at Freeman

 Safe Drinking Water Supplied To Residents With Contaminated Wells

 Cenex Harvest States and Union Pacific (UP) Railroad, the parties responsible for cleaning up the Grain Handling Facility at Freeman site, found unsafe levels of carbon tetrachloride in some residential water wells.
-Cenex and UP have provided treatment systems to people who are using contaminated wells, and are testing the drinking water weekly to ensure it is safe.
+Cenex and UP have provided treatment systems to people who are using contaminated wells, and are testing the drinking water monthly to ensure it is safe.

 The drinking water well that serves the Freeman School District is also contaminated.
 The school’s water system was fitted with a treatment system in 2013, and the water is regularly monitored and safe for drinking.